 Evolving legislation, rising costs and the meeting the demands of an aging population are just a few of the challenges that contribute to increasing complexity within the healthcare industry.
 As a registered nurse equipped with a Master of Science in Nursing (MSN) from Franklin University, you will be better prepared to meet the demand for quality patient care and advanced leadership in healthcare.

 As a graduate-level nursing student, you’ll build on the knowledge and competencies you gained at the bachelor’s level.
-Throughout the MSN program you will strengthen your critical thinking and problem-solving skills in order to coordinate healthcare programs in a time of ongoing reform.
+Throughout the Master's in Nursing program you will strengthen your critical thinking and problem-solving skills in order to coordinate healthcare programs in a time of ongoing reform.
 The program features online courses along with a 12-week practicum onsite in a healthcare setting.
-Finish the program in as few as 24 months or transfer in up to 12 hours of previously earned MSN credit and complete your degree sooner.
+Finish the program in as few as 24 months or transfer in up to 12 hours of previously earned MSN degree credit and complete your degree sooner.

-Elevate your patient care skills
+Elevate your patient care skills with a relevant MSN degree program

 As part of Franklin’s commitment to providing a relevant education, you’ll be exposed to current and emerging technologies.
 In addition, you’ll consistently merge coursework with your existing knowledge in order to develop a theoretical basis to guide your practice to promote high quality, effective, patient-centered care.
 Blending clinical prevention and population health concepts, you will learn to provide comprehensive care for individuals and families in diverse settings.
 You’ll also grow as a responsive leader who is able to collaborate, manage and ultimately influence the role of nurses in healthcare.